rdfostrich/article-jws2018-ostrich/content/related-work.md

 but they are significantly lower than the regular TB approach.
 The queries of BEAR-C can currently not be solved by the archiving strategies in a straightforward way, but they are designed to help foster the development of future RDF archiving solutions.
+While queries of BEAR-A and BEAR-B are just triple pattern queries and therefore do not cover the full SPARQL spectrum, they provide the basis for more complex queries, as is proven by the [TPF framework](cite:cites ldf), which makes them sufficient for benchmarking.

 [EvoGen](cite:cites evogen) is an RDF archive systems benchmark that is based on the synthetic [LUBM dataset generator](cite:cites lubm).
 They extended the LUBM generator with additional classes and properties for introducing dataset evolution on schema-level.